 Further, in a situation where urgent or emergency circumstances immediately threaten the peace, safety, or welfare of the College community or segments thereof, or where disruption of educational activities is occurring or is threatened, or where the physical property of the institution or the integrity of any person or property may be jeopardized, a student(s) may be summarily excluded from the properties of the institution for a period commensurate to the circumstances.
 See * ARS §13-2911

-The determination of the necessity for such exclusion and authority to issue the order effectuating the same is held by the Campus Dean, Compliance Officer and Dean of Student Services.
-The exclusion shall be terminated by the position who designated the exclusion (Campus Dean, Compliance Officer and Dean of Student Services) whenever and as soon as it becomes reasonably apparent that continuation thereof is no longer necessary.
+The determination of the necessity for such exclusion and authority to issue the order effectuating the same is held by the Dean of Student and Community Engagement and the Compliance Officer.
+The exclusion shall be terminated by the position who designated the exclusion (Dean of Student and Community Engagement and the Compliance Officer) whenever and as soon as it becomes reasonably apparent that continuation thereof is no longer necessary.
 Students who pose a serious risk of imminent harm, i.e., threats of violent acts against students and/or staff, may be suspended immediately.

 In imposing an emergency suspension, the College official responsible for administration of the Student Conduct Code may direct that the student immediately leave the College premises and may further direct the student not to return until contacted by that official.
 An accused student shall be in violation of this policy regardless of whether the person who is the object of the threat observes or receives it, as long as a reasonable person would interpret the communication, conduct or gesture as a serious expression of intent to harm.

-In cases that do not involve an emergency, College employees, students and visitors may report a possible Code of Conduct violation by completing an incident report form and providing it to the campus dean, or designee, at the campus the incident occurred on.
+In cases that do not involve an emergency, College employees, students and visitors may report a possible Code of Conduct violation by completing an incident report form and providing it to the Dean of Student and Community Engagement, or designee, at the campus the incident occurred on.

-If the violation occurred online, the completed incident report can go to any Campus Dean/Student Conduct Administrator (SCA) to find the home campus of the student who committed the violation and act on it accordingly.
+If the violation occurred online, the completed incident report can go to any Dean of Student and Community Engagement/Student Conduct Administrator (SCA) to find the home campus of the student who committed the violation and act on it accordingly.

 If allegations of misconduct are received by the SCA in any written form other than on the incident report form, the SCA shall transfer the relevant information to incident report form.
 In addition, the SCA may independently initiate an incident report based on their communications with others or on written documents such as media reports, police reports, emails, letters, or other written documents.

-The incident report forms can be found online at jics.mohave.edu or are provided at the campus dean’s office.
+The incident report forms can be found online at jics.mohave.edu or are provided at the Dean of Student and Community Engagement’s office.

 The violation should be reported within five (5) business days following the incident.
-Acceptance of a complaint submitted more than five (5) business days after the incident is at the discretion of the Student Conduct Administrator in consultation with the Dean of Student Services.
-If multiple complaints are generated from a single incident, the Student Conduct Administrator and the Dean of Student Services can combine them into one administrative, formal, or appeals procedure where deemed appropriate.
+Acceptance of a complaint submitted more than five (5) business days after the incident is at the discretion of the Student Conduct Administrator in consultation with the Dean of Student and Community Engagement.
+If multiple complaints are generated from a single incident, the Student Conduct Administrator and the Dean of Student and Community Engagement can combine them into one administrative, formal, or appeals procedure where deemed appropriate.

 Report Evaluation & Follow-up